alwaysdata/documentation/content/databases/duplicate-database/index.en.md

 {{< fig "images/duplication.en.png" "" >}}

 When creating this new database, no user on the account has any rights to it.
-You will need to choose permissions for each user on the account via **Databases > [DBMS] > Modify [the desired database] - ⚙️**.
+You will need to choose permissions for each user on the account via **Databases > [DBMS] > Modify [the database] - ⚙️**.

 {{< fig "images/list2.en.png" "" >}}